One smile can start a friendship.

 Malocclusions (crooked teeth) are acquired.
 In other words, they develop over time.
 They can be caused by thumb-sucking or finger-sucking as a child, mouth breathing, dental disease, abnormal swallowing, poor dental hygiene, the early or late loss of baby (primary) teeth, accidents, poor nutrition or certain medical problems.

 Sometimes an inherited malocclusion is complicated by an acquired problem.
 But whatever the cause, the Drs.
-Decoteau and Ferrrick are usually able to treat these conditions successfully.
+Jay and Carolyn Decoteau are usually able to treat these conditions successfully.
 Treatment is important because crooked or crowded teeth are hard to clean, and that may contribute to tooth decay, gum disease, and tooth loss.
 A bad bite can also cause abnormal wear of tooth surfaces, difficulty in chewing or speaking, excess stress on supporting bone and gum tissue, and possible jaw joint problems.
 Without treatment, these problems may become worse.
 Orthodontic treatment to correct a problem may prove less costly than the additional dental care required to treat the problems that can develop in later years.

-In addition there is an emotional toll that comes from hiding your smile.
+In addition, there is an emotional toll that comes from hiding your smile.
 When you are not confident in the way you look, your self-esteem suffers.
 Teens whose malocclusions are left untreated may go through life feeling self-conscious, hiding their smiles with tight lips or a protective hand.
 This can quickly be remedied with orthodontic care.